-Laws & contracts
+Laws and contracts

 Entrepreneurs conclude numerous contracts on the path to starting a business.
 For example, the partners in a GbR can define their rights and obligations in a partnership agreement.
 However, Articles of Association are obligatory when setting up a limited liability company (GmbH/UG).
 Contracts also define the relationship between you and your customers, employees, suppliers, property lessors, and other business partners.